 Platte College, 1994, Graphic Design

-This series of Art began in 2000 as a collection of black and white faces on stickers, stencils, and large photocopied posters.
+This series of Art began in the early 2000’s as a collection of black and white faces on stickers, stencils, and large photocopied posters.
 The style is often referred to as Street-Art.
 They were applied in various urban locations around the Los Angeles area onto electrical utility boxes, bus benches, construction site scaffolds, etc.

-Though I have moved from street display onto a more traditional setting, I would not have been able to produce this collection without my early days of street art.
+Though I have moved from public display onto a more traditional setting, I would not have been able to produce this collection without my early days of street art.

 2016 An Introduction, Panama Art Factory, Sacramento, CA (solo-exhibition).